alexjiang200407/lighting-toolkit-skse/README.md

-# CloseUP - High Resolution Screenshots
+# CineStudioSKSE - Cinematography Utility for Skyrim